-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 CB Mike Hughes

 Minnesota might not be in any rush to pitch a competition at nickel corner between Hughes and Mackensie Alexander, but the first-round pick should see time in the return game early on.
-Aside from Hughes, kicker Carlson probably has the best shot of any rookie to win a starting job. -- Courtney Cronin
+Aside from Hughes, kicker Daniel Carlson probably has the best shot of any rookie to win a starting job. -- Courtney Cronin

 NFC SOUTH